 Only the Winners of each Bracket advance.
 Except in the Elite Brackets where both the first and second place teams advance

 The winners of each bracket are determined in the following manner:

-- Least Goals Against.
-Example, if two teams are tied at 2-1, the team that has the LEAST GOALS AGAINST advances.
+2. Least Goals Against.
+For example, if two teams are tied at 2-1, the team that has the LEAST GOALS AGAINST advances.
 Even if you beat the team that is tied at 2-1 with you.
 Least Goals Against Counts First.